joshbegley/nyt-latest/previous.md

 `“Not My Type: One Woman vs. a President” includes reflections on being asked to testify about her sex life, as well as the thrill of winning two lawsuits.`\
 https://nytimes.com/2025/06/13/books/review/e-jean-carroll-not-my-type-trump-trial.html

-**Friday’s events will be quieter as protesters prepare for mass weekend demonstrations.**\
+**Friday’s events are expected to be quieter as protesters prepare for mass weekend demonstrations.**\
 `By Bernard Mokam`\
 https://nytimes.com/live/2025/06/13/us/la-protests-trump-ice/fridays-events-will-be-quieter-as-protesters-prepare-for-mass-weekend-demonstrations